chparsons/ofxECS/README.md

 ofxECS
 ======

-[WIP] Entity Component System with features for configuration and parameters sync.
+Entity Component System with features for configuration and parameters sync.
 Based on Artemis https://github.com/vinova/Artemis-Cpp